miyapeng/open-r1/README.md

 > [!CAUTION]
 > Libraries rely on CUDA 12.4.
 If you see errors related to segmentation faults, double check the version your system is running with `nvcc --version`.

-To run the code in this project, first, create a Python virtual environment using e.g. `uv`.
-To install `uv`, follow the [UV Installation Guide](https://docs.astral.sh/uv/getting-started/installation/).

 Notice to check your CUDA, if your CUDA is not 12.4, you should be careful to downlaod `vllm`
 ```shell
 nvcc --version # check the CUDA